 Cooking Tips

-Crispy sausages: to gain maximum crisp, it's important to break the sausages down into small pieces.
+Crispy sausages: to gain maximum crispiness, it's important to break the sausages down into small pieces.
 They may take longer than you think to turn totally golden and crispy.
 Keep stirring occasionally so they don’t burn.
+If the pan needs a splash of oil, don't be afraid to add this.

 Adding pasta water: using pasta cooking water in pasta sauces is one of the best ways to create a silky, luscious sauce.
-As the pasta cooks in the boiling water, it releases starch, thus creating a starchy pasta water.
+As the pasta cooks in the boiling water, it releases starch, creating starchy pasta water.
 This helps to bind and thicken a sauce when added to the pan.
-If you have a buttery or oily sauce, it will help them become creamy and non-greasy.
 Put simply, adding a splash of pasta cooking water to your sauce will help you create the most delicious, silky smooth, pasta sauce.

 Frequently Asked Questions

-Well, this is a sausage and pasta bake so it is designed to be finished off in the oven for all the reasons mentioned above.
-However, if you are short on time, it is still delicious as a tomato and sausage pasta.
+No, you don't have to!
+It is delicious, however, if you are short on time, it is still great as a sausage pasta.
 Simply spoon into bowls instead of an oven-proof dish and serve each portion topped with mozzarella and fresh basil.

 This can seem a bit of a faff but gets easier once you have the hang of it.
 To remove the casings, score the skin done the length with a sharp knife, then pull away the sides.
 This works best if the sausages are fridge cold to start with.